themastersheep/tmux-workspaces/README.md

 # tmux-workspaces

 A simple `tmux` plugin for efficiently managing and switching between workspaces.

+Open a workspace, create windows and panes within that workspace.
+Time for a context switch?
+Open another workspace, create more windows and panes within that workspace.
+Ready to switch back?
+Reopen any workspace and find it *exactly* as you left it (mid command)!!

-The plugin leverages the `fzf` fuzzy finder for an intuitive selection interface and integrates custom configurations for workspace discovery.
+The plugin leverages the `fzf` fuzzy finder for an intuitive selection interface, inside a popip window so there's no need to worry about where you are, or what you are doing.
+Configure the locations for where workspaces can be discovered.

-Create, or switch to a "workspace" from configured source code / project paths.
-A workspace / tmux session is created, named using the selected path.
-With a simple tmux key binding, find and jump to where you want to go using fzf, and create or open an existing session.

-tmux-workspaces opens in a tmux popup window, so you quickly context switch without needing to worry about where you were, the session is switched leaving the previous exactly where it was.
+A workspace, is just a tmux session, its name and base path uses the selected workspace location.
+Every window / pane created within that workspace has the same base path.

+Open `tmux-workspaces` find where you want to go, create or return to a workspace.

 #### Features
 * List Current Sessions: Displays active `tmux` sessions for quick switching.